jmueller209/WIKI_PDA/docs/query_api.md

 if (success == false) {
     Serial.println("End of results reached");
 }
+search_end(cursor);
 ```
 The function takes two parameters: A reference to the search cursor and a reference to the result.
 It returns a single boolean value telling you whether a result has been found or not.
 This is especially useful because you can call `search_next` multiple times (for example, in a `while` loop) to iterate over all the results based on the arguments provided by the search query.
+When you are done searching, do not forget to call `search_end` to free the memory.

 The populated result contains the following pieces of information: